HL7/davinci-crd/input/pagecontent/deviations.md

 ### Additional prefetch capabilities
 One of the options supported in CDS Hooks is the ability for a service to request that certain data be [prefetched](https://cds-hooks.hl7.org/2.0/#prefetch-template) for efficiency reasons and to simplify processing for the CDS service.
 However, there is a limit in that, in the current CDS Hooks specification, prefetch can only use hook context information that is expressed as a simple key value.
 It cannot leverage context information passed as resources.

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
-This ballot version of the implementation guide pre-adopts that proposal.
+This version of the implementation guide pre-adopts that proposal.

 Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select.html#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
 Those tokens **SHALL** evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.